Felipe Anderson: Loan to Porto

 On 6 October 2020, Felipe Anderson joined Portuguese club Porto on a season-long loan.
 It was a widely anticipated move for the out-of-form Brazilian to gain much needed confidence and playing time.
 On arrival at the club, Anderson said he was "fulfilling a dream" to play in both the UEFA Champions League and Primeira Liga whilst also insisting that he will still attempt to regain a starting spot at West Ham the following season.
 He made his Porto debut on 17 October, replacing Luis Díaz in the 59th minute of a 2–2 draw at Sporting CP.

 Throughout the season, Anderson only made five Primeira Liga appearances - largely put down to a sour relationship with manager Sérgio Conceição.
 In October, he suggested Anderson "needs to work hard" and there were many indications Anderson was signed against the manager's wishes.
 At the end of the season, Anderson seemed to criticise the manager stating that he applied himself from the beginning but "wasn't given many opportunities to play."

 Return to Lazio

 On 16 July 2021, Anderson returned to Lazio on a permanent transfer for an undisclosed fee.
 He had played 73 games for West Ham scoring 12 goals.
+On 15 April 2024, he announced through his official Instagram account that he was not going to renew his contract with Lazio.

+Palmeiras

+Shortly after his decision to leave Lazio was disclosed, it was revealed that Anderson would return to his home country and join Palmeiras after his contract with Lazio had expired.
+On 17 July 2024, he made his debut for the club, coming on as a 70th-minute substitute in a 1–0 away defeat to Botafogo in the Campeonato Brasileiro Série A.